Hungary blocks EU appeal for Israel not to strike Rafah

 The Polish foreign minister, Radek Sikorski, also said "the objection of one country" stood in the way of new Middle East sanctions.

 "There's only one.
-There's always the one," an EU diplomat said, referring to Hungary.
+There's always the one," an EU diplomat told EUobserver, referring to Hungary.

 Meanwhile, Belgium, France, the UK, and the US have already imposed national-level bans on extremist Israeli settlers.